wp-plugins/advanced-ads/readme.txt

 4. Placements that let you inject ads anywhere into your site without coding (6 in Advanced Ads + 9 through add-ons)

 == Changelog ==

+= 1.6.10.2 =

+* warn on support page if ads are (partially) disabled
+* inform users of Pro that AdSense limit does not work with cache-busting
+* added hooks to extend content injection
+* group slug hidden, because it currently serves no purpose
+* fixed possible issues with content injection priority being lower than wpautop

 = 1.6.10.1 =